 Main navigation | Main content

-In addition to its 11 academic departments, the College of Science and Engineering oversees more than a dozen research centers and institutes that bring scholars from diverse disciplines together for research collaboration.
+The College of Science and Engineering oversees more than a dozen research centers and institutes, bringing scholars and industry together for research collaboration.

 Researchers use the MAST Lab's equipment to twist, compress or stretch components of large structures such as buildings or bridges to study what happens during earthquakes and other extreme events.
 The lab is a member of the George E, Brown, Jr. Network for Earthquake Engineering Simulation (NEES).

-An NSF Science and Technology Center, NCED is a partnership of research and educational institutions, government agencies, and industry.
-The center’s goal is to research predictive Earth-surface science by integrating physical, biological, and social sciences to understand how landscapes and ecosystems evolve together.
-Researchers aim to transform Earth-surface environment management and restoration.
+NCED is a partnership of research and educational institutions, government agencies, and industry that research predictive Earth-surface science by integrating physical, biological, and social sciences to understand how landscapes and ecosystems evolve together.